daattali/beautiful-jekyll/resources_pages/install_ds_stack_mac.md

 tinytex::install_tinytex()
 ```

+> Note: You might be asked to enter your password during installation.
+> If you see an error message towards the end of the installation
+> telling you that `/usr/local/bin` is not writeable,
+> you will need to open a terminal and run the following two commands before proceeding:
+>
+>```
+> sudo chown -R $(whoami):admin /usr/local/bin
+> ~/Library/TinyTeX/bin/x86_64-darwin/tlmgr path add
+>```

-You can check that the installation is working by typing the following in a terminal to ask for the version of latex:
+You can check that the installation is working by opening a terminal and asking for the version of latex:

 ```
 latex --version